dominiquefastus/NuStru-CodonAnalysis/Readme.md

 Mainly, the project aims to discover correlations between specific 3D motifs in the protein structure and a bias in the condons that encode these motiffs.
 It also explores the evolutionary implications of these biases.

 ## Requirements
 The project is developed in Python 3.11 or later.
-The following packages are required to run the project:
+The following packages are required to run the scripts in the project:
 ```
 python                    3.11.6
 biopython                 1.81
+biopandas                 0.5.1.dev0
 mysql-connector-python    8.3.0
 numpy                     1.26.0
 pandas                    2.2.0